pxl-research/pixie-ops/README.md

 # TODO: write decent readme
+This is an attempt to create a simple DevOps/MLOps framework to quickly deploy cloud native applications on Kubernetes.
+Please ignore everything below currently!

 ## Installation on Ubuntu (native or WSL2 on Windows):
 The following dependencies are needed:
 * Docker: